agrc/forklift/readme.md

 If the property is a list then the value is appended to the existing list.

+### Metadata

+Metadata is only copied from source to destination when the destination is first created, not on subsequent data updates.
+If you want to push metadata updates, delete the destination in the hashing folder and then it will be updated when it is recreated on the next lift.

 ### Install to First Successful Run

 From within the [ArcGIS Pro conda environment](http://pro.arcgis.com/en/pro-app/arcpy/get-started/using-conda-with-arcgis-pro.htm) (`c:\Program Files\ArcGIS\Pro\bin\Python\scripts\proenv.bat`):